Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for estimating potential outcomes and CATE

 \subsection{Importance-weighting hypotheses \& propensity scores}

 We proceed to show how the marginal risk $R$ in potential outcomes and CATE may be computed by re-weighting the factual risk $R_t$.
-This approach is widely used within machine learning~\citep{shimodaira2000improving,cortes2010learning} and statistics~\citep{rosenbaum1983central}.
+This approach is widely used within machine learning~\citep{shimodaira2000improving,cortes2010learning,rosenbaum1983central}.
 We note in passing that $R_t$ is not observed directly but can be readily estimated from an empirical sample.
 We return to this issue in later sections.

 Due to the fundamental impossibility of observing counterfactual outcomes, each potential outcome $Y(t)$ is only observed for subjects who were given treatment $T=t$, distributed according to $p(X \mid T=t)$.
-As a result, unless treatment is assigned randomly (independently of $X$), $R_t(f_t)$ is a biased estimate of $R(f_t)$ in general.
+As a result, unless treatment is assigned randomly (independently of $X$), $R_t(f_t)$ is different from $R(f_t)$ in general.
 In particular, a minimizer $f^*_t$ of $R_t(f_t)$ can be arbitrarily different from a minimizer of $R(f_t)$, depending on the difference between $p$ and $p_t$.
 This bias can have large impact on treatment policies derived from $f_0, f_1$ and $\tau$.
 We illustrate this problem in Figure~\ref{fig:example}.